 In addition to indexes and synopses of the issues, you'll find information about writers and artists, the radio show, record albums, shows, special issues, books, posters and more.
 Because of copyright restrictions, I cannot reproduce the actual content of the issues, but you will find selected excerpts and descriptions.

 If you are really interested in this stuff, nothing beats reading the real thing.
 They're not too hard to find if you're persistent.
-To give you a head start, I've included a Classifieds page and a Resources page with some suggestions on how to find old Lampoon stuff.
+To give you a head start, I've included a Resources page with some suggestions on how to find old Lampoon stuff.
 Please refrain from sending me queries regarding back issues or other items.
 I'm not a dealer or an expert on collecting.

 If you have a question regarding which issue such-and-such article appeared in, I will reply if I know the answer.
 I have quite a bit of useless information about National Lampoon in my head, so it's worth a shot.
 But, if you don't hear from me within a day or so, it means I don't know the answer.
 I used to look up things for people, but I have better things to do with my time.
 Also, I can not accept requests for scans or copies of articles, etc.